 In Minnesota, family fun outdoors means embracing all four seasons.
 If you are on this page because you are looking for a new Twin Cities-area park, playground or nature center to explore, hundreds of entries can be found through our Parks & Playgrounds Search feature.
 Or, continue searching hundreds more ideas of things to do with kids in the Twin Cities through our Family Directory, including family outings, services, classes, camps, birthday parties and more.

 Family Fun Directory of Things To Do with Kids:

 The Schubert Club was originally started in 1882 by Marion Ramsey Furness, daughter to Governor Ramsey.
+You can find a Schubert Club history at MNOpedia.
 Now it has gained the reputation for presenting the world’s most prestigious musicians in recital.
 The museum is located at the Landmark Center.
 Concerts are held in various locations.

 The Schubert Club Family Concerts

 Family Concerts are held at St. Matthews Episcopal Church, 2136 Carter Ave, St Paul and features national and local musicians performing folk, ethnic and classical music.
 Performances include storytelling, dance and audience participation.
 Some concerts are sensory-friendly.
 Advanced tickets are encouraged, but you can choose your own price.

 Children over the age of six are also welcome to enjoy any of other concerts.
 However, everyone requires a ticket and they can be pricey for a family on a budget.
 Purchase tickets through the box office or by calling 651.292.3268.
 Ticket prices vary by show and seating.